carverdamien/ProjectMindCraft/ProgrammingGuideForBeginners.md

 ## Branches

-Branches are used to choose instruction to execute based on a condition.
+Branches are used to choose instructions to execute based on a condition.

 In this example, we want our bot to `WALK` if `THERE_IS_NOTHING_IN_FRONT` and we want it to turn back otherwise.
 ```